DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Typical features include:

 Direct staining by immunofluorescent techniques may reveal deposits of immunoglobulins at the base of the epidermis.

 Treatment is not always necessary.
 Local treatments for symptomatic cutaneous or mucosal disease are:

-Systemic treatment for widespread or severe local disease often includes a 1–3 month course of oral prednisone, while commencing another agent from the following list:
+Systemic treatment for widespread lichen planus or severe local disease often includes a 1 to 3-month course of oral prednisone, while commencing another agent from the following list:

 In cases of oral lichen planus affecting the gums with contact allergy to mercury, the lichen planus may resolve on replacing the fillings with composite material.
-If the lichen planus is not due to mercury allergy, removing amalgam fillings is very unlikely to result in cure.
+If the lichen planus is not due to mercury allergy, removing amalgam fillings is very unlikely to result in a cure.

 Cutaneous lichen planus tends to clear within a couple of years in most people, but mucosal lichen planus is more likely to persist for a decade or longer.
 Spontaneous recovery is unpredictable, and lichen planus may recur at a later date.
 Scarring is permanent, including balding of the scalp.